 “These officials are in the best position to detect improper voting — by non-citizens or any other kind,” wrote the authors, who interviewed 44 administrators representing 42 jurisdictions in 12 states, including officials in eight of the 10 jurisdictions with the largest populations of non-citizens nationally.

 Famighetti, Keith, and Pérez found:

-- In the jurisdictions the authors studied, very few non-citizens voted in the 2016 election.
+- In the jurisdictions studied, very few non-citizens voted in the 2016 election.
 Across 42 jurisdictions, election officials who oversaw the tabulation of 23.5 million votes in the 2016 general election referred only an estimated 30 incidents of suspected noncitizen voting for further investigation or prosecution.
 In other words, improper noncitizen votes accounted for 0.0001 percent of the 2016 votes in those jurisdictions.

-- In the ten counties with the largest populations of non-citizens in 2016, only one reported any instances of non-citizen voting, consisting of fewer than 10 votes, and New York City, home to two of the counties, declined to provide any information.
+- In the 10 counties with the largest populations of non-citizens in 2016, only one reported any instances of non-citizen voting, consisting of fewer than 10 votes, and New York City, home to two of the counties, declined to provide any information.

 “The absence of fraud,” the authors conclude, “Reinforces a wide consensus among scholars, journalists and election administrators: voter fraud of any kind, including noncitizen voting, is rare.”